Australian Speleological Federation

-Australian Speleological Federation Inc. (ASF) is an Environmental Organisation, registered by the Department of Agriculture, Water and the Environment in Canberra,with the primary objective of advancing the natural environment, but specifically, protecting the cave and karst environment of Australia.
+The Australian Speleological Federation Inc. (ASF) is an Environmental Organisation, registered with the Australian Charities and Not-for-profits Commission (ACNC) with the primary objective of advancing the natural environment, but specifically, protecting the cave and karst environment of Australia.

-The information provided on this website will assist you to find information regarding the organisation, the clubs near you, ASF policies (that have been accepted by numerous outdoor organisations and government departments in Australia), and to assist you to donate to The ASF Karst Conservation Fund, which is also registered with the ACNC.
+The details provided on this website will assist you to find information regarding the organisation, the clubs near you, ASF policies (that have been accepted by numerous outdoor organisations and government departments in Australia), and to assist you to donate to The ASF Karst Conservation Fund, which is also registered with the ACNC.

 The aims of the ASF are to: